5 Graphic Design Tips for Non-graphic Designers

 Simple designs are also easier for people to remember.
 They make a lasting impact since people only have to recall a basic shape or color.
 This helps people retain the design in their minds.

 Complex designs are also expensive.
-Think about the costs for all the ink to print by the thousands a complex and colorful design.
+Think about the costs for all the ink to print by the thousands with a complex and colorful design.
 Simpler designs aren’t only effective but they cost less too.

 Choosing colors for your graphic design is one of the most important basics you need to master.
 Don’t rush through the process!